The Highest Court in the Land: History

-In the 1947–48 term, according to John Paul Stevens, who clerked for Justice Wiley Rutledge, a clerk for Chief Justice Fred M. Vinson, former National Football League player Byron White, was practicing layups while SCOTUS was hearing arguments.
-The sound could be heard by the justices and Vinson quickly promulgated that no basketball would be played while SCOTUS was in session.
-White was appointed to the SCOTUS by John F. Kennedy in 1962 at the age of 44 and, according to Sandra Day O'Connor, became the first justice to play on the court.
-White would invite his clerks to play games every afternoon and would continue to play well into his seventies.
-After SCOTUS decided against the government in New York Times Co. v.
-United States, Solicitor General Erwin Griswold revealed that he had received reliable leaks of SCOTUS's decisions, and intimated that it was because staff members of his were friends with clerks.
+In the 1947–48 term, according to John Paul Stevens, who clerked for Justice Wiley Rutledge, a clerk for Chief Justice Fred M. Vinson, former National Football League player Byron White, was practicing layups while the Supreme Court was hearing arguments in its courtroom downstairs.
+The sound could be heard by the justices, and Vinson quickly directed that no basketball would be played while the Supreme Court was in session.
+White was appointed to the Supreme Court by John F. Kennedy in 1962 at the age of 44 and, according to Sandra Day O'Connor, became the first justice to play on the court.
+He took an active interest in maintaining the court and would invite his clerks to play games every afternoon, continuing to play well into his seventies.
+After the Supreme Court decided against the government in New York Times Co. v.
+United States, Solicitor General Erwin Griswold revealed that he had received reliable leaks of the Court's decisions, and intimated that it was because staff members of his were friends with some of the justices' law clerks.
 Chief Justice Warren E. Burger's attempts to have the FBI interrogate clerks was rebuffed, but Burger succeeded in prohibiting the clerks from scheduling basketball matches with the solicitor general's office.
-In 1974, clerks playing on the court had to race out of it to prepare filings after Watergate special prosecutor Leon Jaworski unexpectedly petitioned SCOTUS for cert to reveal the smoking gun tape.
+In 1974, clerks playing on the court had to race out of it to review filings after Watergate special prosecutor Leon Jaworski unexpectedly petitioned for certiorari in his case seeking access to the smoking gun tape.

-At the end of the 1979–80 term, there was a tournament between the clerks of the nine justices, which one clerk described as a "nice diversion and distraction" during a stressful period of the year.
+At the end of the 1979–80 term, there was a tournament among the nine justices' law clerks, which one clerk described as a "nice diversion and distraction" during a stressful period of the year.
 The clerks of Justice Harry Blackmun and Chief Justice Burger made it to the final; waving a banner reading "BEAT THE CHIEF" and with Blackmun watching, his clerks were defeated on the face of a dominating performance by Burger clerk Neil Eggleston.
 John Roberts clerked for Rehnquist in the 1980–81 term and frequently played him on the court.
 Roberts described his playstyle as "forty minutes of what the hell" (a reference to Nolan Richardson's forty minutes of hell), and colleagues recalled that while he lacked skill, he had plenty of enthusiasm and played aggressively.